confluentinc/librdkafka/INTRODUCTION.md

 A DNS record containing all broker address can thus be used to provide a reliable bootstrap broker.

+#### Connection close

+A broker connection may be closed by the broker, intermediary network gear, due to network errors, timeouts, etc.
+When a broker connection is closed, librdkafka will wait for `reconnect.backoff.jitter.ms` +-50% before reconnecting.

+The broker will disconnect clients that have not sent any protocol requests within `connections.max.idle.ms` (broker configuration propertion, defaults to 10 minutes), but there is no fool proof way for the client to know that it was a deliberate close by the broker and not an error.
+To avoid logging these deliberate idle disconnects as errors the client employs some logic to try to classify a disconnect as an idle disconnect if no requests have been sent in the last `socket.timeout.ms` or there are no outstanding, or queued, requests waiting to be sent.
+In this case the standard "Disconnect" error log is silenced (will only be seen with debug enabled).

+`log.connection.close=false` may be used to silence all disconnect logs, but it is recommended to instead rely on the above heuristics.

 ### Feature discovery

 Apache Kafka broker version 0.10.0 added support for the ApiVersionRequest API